tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

           (
             SELECT film_id
             FROM film
-            WHERE title = 'BLANKET BEVERLY'
+            WHERE title = 'AGENT TRUMAN'
           )
         )
       )